Atmos Pro Logo

 statuses: write # Required for posting commit status contexts

-The checks and statuses permissions are needed because the Atmos CLI (via Native CI) writes status checks and commit statuses directly from your workflow runs — for example, reporting how many resources a Terraform plan will create, update, or destroy.
-Atmos Pro orchestrates when workflows run, but the CLI itself is what posts these details back to GitHub.
+The checks and statuses permissions are needed because the Atmos CLI writes status checks and commit statuses directly from these Atmos Pro workflow runs — for example, reporting how many resources a Terraform plan will create, update, or destroy.
+Atmos Pro orchestrates when workflows run, and each workflow reports the command result back through --upload.

 The ATMOS_PRO_WORKSPACE_ID variable tells Atmos Pro which workspace a pull request or event belongs to.
 Set it as a GitHub Actions variable in your repository or organization settings.
 Your current workspace ID is ws_xxxxxxxxxxxxxxxxxxxxxxxxxxxx — you can always find this in the Workspace Settings page.
 The GITHUB_TOKEN is automatically provided by GitHub Actions.